zio/zio/docs/howto/mock-services.md

 > **Note:** ZIO provides some useful macros to help you generate repetitive code, see [Scrapping the boilerplate with macros][doc-macros].

-## Provided ZIO services
+## Built-in Mock Services

-For each built-in ZIO service you will find their mockable counterparts in `zio.test.mock` package:
+For each built-in ZIO service, we will find their mockable counterparts in `zio.test.mock` package:
 - `MockClock` for `zio.Clock`
 - `MockConsole` for `zio.Console`
 - `MockRandom` for `zio.Random`
 - `MockSystem` for `zio.System`

+## Mocking Collaborators

-## Setting up expectations
+### Setting up Expectations

 To create expectations we use the previously defined _capability tags_: